The Global Water Crisis and Its Connections to Climate

 Freshwater Ecosystems at Risk

-Freshwater ecosystems are biodiversity hotspots, but they also have been the most impacted by human development.
+Freshwater ecosystems are biodiversity hotspots, but they also have been the most adversely affected by human development.
 Sustainable Development Goal 6.6 aims to protect and restore water-related ecosystems by 2020.
 These systems are vital to supporting not only plant and animal life, but also to providing essential ecosystem services for humans.
 The total value of the world’s ecosystem services is estimated at some $147 trillion, but over 60 percent of these are being degraded or used unsustainably.
 If we continue to degrade these systems, those services – water supply, recreation, and flood protection to name a few – will no longer be naturally available.
-Businesses relying on these natural services will face extremely high costs in replacing or recreating them.
+Businesses relying on these natural services will face high costs in replacing or recreating them.

 Freshwater ecosystem art.
 Source: UN Water.

 Underlying all the world’s water challenges are the looming repercussions of our changing global climate.
 Climate change introduces a huge amount of uncertainty to water supply reliability in the future.
 Where people and businesses could once rely on a safe and stable supply of water, there will be perturbation and threats to that supply.
 We are already seeing increased intensity of water-related natural events like droughts and floods, and this trend is expected to continue.
 Sustainable Development Goal 13.1 aims to strengthen resilience and adaptation to climate-related hazards and natural disasters, which the world will increasingly face.